tcbegley/tcbegley.github.io/src/content/posts/mcmc-part-2.md

 The figure below compares the leapfrog approximator to Euler's method and a modified Euler's method (see the appendix at the end of this post for details).
 The analytic solution is shown in grey.
-We see that Euler's method diverges completely, while the modified Euler doesn't diverge, but does deviate from the analytic solution at times, while the leapfrog integrator is very faithful to the analytic solution.
+We see that Euler's method diverges completely.
+The modified Euler doesn't diverge as it is volume preserving, but does deviate from the analytic solution at times more than the leapfrog integrator, while the leapfrog integrator's trajectory is very difficult to distinguish from the analytic solution.

 <p align="center">
   <div class="gif-container">
     <img src="../../images/blog/mcmc2/integrator.gif" />
   </div>
 </p>

+The reason the leapfrog integrator performs better than the modified Euler method is because in addition to being volume preserving it is also _reversible_, which implies better asymptotics for the global error rate in terms of step size.

 ## Implementing Hamiltonian Monte Carlo